mattermost/mattermost-plugin-zoom/README.md

 ## Development

 This plugin contains both a server and web app portion.

-Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server for testing.

-Use `make check-style` to check the style for the whole plugin.
+Read our documentation about the [Developer Workflow](https://developers.mattermost.com/integrate/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/integrate/plugins/developer-setup/) for more information about developing and extending plugins.

 ### Server